astral-sh/ruff/docs/preview.md

     select = ["ALL"]
     ```

+=== "CLI"

+    ```console
+    ruff check . --select ALL
+    ```

-However, it would be enabled in any of the above cases if you enabled preview in your configuration file:
+However, it would be enabled in any of the above cases if you enabled preview in your configuration file or provided the `--preview` CLI flag:

 === "pyproject.toml"